 Coming full circle

-In 1878, Brigham Young called John Henry Willis to take his family — which eventually totaled two wives, 14 sons and four daughters — from their Kanarraville, Utah, home to help settle in what-was-then the Territory of Arizona.
-Willis crossed the Colorado on Lee’s Ferry en route first to Winslow, then the Tonto Basin, then the Salt River Valley (now metro Phoenix) and finally on to Snowflake in eastern Arizona to begin ranching and farming efforts there.
+Prior to his death in 1877, Brigham Young called John Henry Willis to take his family—which eventually totaled two wives, 14 sons, and four daughters—from their Kanarraville, Utah, home to help settle in what was then the territory of Arizona.
+Willis crossed the Colorado on Lee’s Ferry en route first to Winslow, then the Tonto Basin, then the Salt River Valley (now metro Phoenix), and finally on to Snowflake in eastern Arizona, relocating his family there in 1878 to begin ranching and farming efforts.

 Fast forward nearly a century and a half later, as one of his great-great-grandsons — Elder C. Dale Willis Jr., an Area Seventy from Mesa, Arizona, whose profession is in commercial real estate and land development — heads the planning committee to organize the Feb.
 10 member devotional.